Each correctional peace officer (CPO) helps ensure that Albertans have safe and secure communities in which to live, work and raise their families.

 Skills and abilities

 - professional demeanour

 - high degree of integrity and maturity

-- able to accommodate shift work, which includes weekends and holidays
+- ability to work shift work, including weekends and holidays

 Step 1.
 Resume review

-- if you live outside Alberta, we accept the successful completion of the COPAT or PARE test from the province you currently live in
+- If you live outside Alberta, we accept the successful completion of the COPAT or PARE test equivalent from the province you currently live in.

-Medical Consent and COPAT form (PDF, 1 MB)
+- Medical Consent Form for COPAT (required for COPAT at correctional centres) (PDF, 1 MB)

-COPAT Consent and Test Record form (PDF, 1 MB)
+- COPAT Applicant Consent and Test Record form (PDF, 1 MB)